Monitor Windows network information

 - Application.
 Which application initiated the network transaction.

 - User.
-The user that initiated the network transaction, including his or her ID and SID.
+The user that initiated the network transaction, including their ID and SID.

 - Miscellany.
 Miscellaneous information about the network transaction, including the transport header size and whether or not the transaction was protected by IPSec.

-Windows network monitoring in Splunk Enterprise is only available on 64-bit Windows systems.
+Windows network monitoring is only available on 64-bit Windows systems.
 It does not function on 32-bit Windows systems.

 Windows network monitoring gives you detailed information about your Windows network activity.
 You can monitor all transactions on the network, such as the initiation of a network connection by a user or process or whether or not the transaction uses the IPv4 or IPv6 address families.
-The network monitoring facilities in Splunk Enterprise can help you detect and interrupt an incoming (or outgoing) denial of service attack by telling you the involved machines.
-With Splunk Enterprise search language, you can give your team at-a-glance statistics on all Windows network operations.
+The network monitoring facilities in Splunk Enterprise can help you detect and interrupt an incoming or outgoing denial of service attack by telling you the involved machines.
+With the Splunk search processing language, you can give your team at-a-glance statistics on all Windows network operations.

 Security and remote access considerations

-Splunk Enterprise must run as the Local System user to collect Windows network information by default.
+The Splunk platform must run as the Local System user to collect Windows network information by default.